unvacs/Linuxhardning_practical/PAM-Module.md

 #### Comments

-Official C2S/CIS standard it also talking about the following parameters.
-However, they do not set identifiers for them.
+Official C2S/CIS standard also explain the following parameters.
+However, it doesn't specify identifiers for them.

 - `difok` sets the minimum number of characters that must be different from the previous password.
 If you increase `minlen`, you may also want to increase this value as well.
 - `ocredit` sets the maximum credit for having other characters in the new password.